drdaemos/xc5-docs/en/basics/itemslist_in_admin_area/items_list_sticky_panel_buttons.md

 For each item in the list, the presence of a `more-action` substring is required in the `style` parameter among the widget parameters.

-#### Reaction to a change in the list (selection of lines)
+#### Reaction to a change in the list (selection of entries)

 There may be three types of reaction:

 - Group element is active at all times;
-- Group element is not active, but is activated when lines are selected;
+- Group element is not active, but is activated when entries are selected;
-- Group element is not present and appears when lines are selected.
+- Group element is hidden and is revealed when entries are selected.

-Управление происходит by adjusting the `style` parameter in the `params` field of a group element.
+The choice of the type of reaction is made by adjusting the `style` parameter in the `params` field of a group element.
 For a button to be active at all times, it is necessary that the substring `always-enabled` is present in this parameter.
-The second type of reaction is the main variant; it does not require any additional settings.
+The second type of reaction is the default variant; it does not require any additional settings.
 For the third variant it is necessary that `style` parameter contains the substring `hide-on-disable hidden`.

 The above is also true for items in a dropdown list.

 ## Custom buttons

 To add custom buttons, you simply need to add them to the array returned by the method `\XLite\View\StickyPanel\ItemsListForm::defineButtons()`.
-The thing to be added is objects, наследники `\XLite\View\Button\AButton`.
+The thing to be added is objects, the children of `\XLite\View\Button\AButton`.
 However, if you need to display not a button, but something else, you can add an object of any widget.

 For a button to be active at all times, you need to add the substring `always-enabled` to its widget parameter `style`.